 The committee discussed homocysteine and MMA as possible second line tests to be carried out when first line test results are borderline/inconclusive.
 Several practical issues with the homocysteine test were identified, including the requirement for stabilising tubes if samples cannot be transported immediately to the laboratory on ice, which not all hospitals have, and the requirement of a second blood sample.
-Results of the homocysteine test are more difficult to interpret in people with folate, B6 or B2 deficiency and in people with renal impairment because these conditions also affect homocysteine test (see section below).
-MMA does not require stabilising tubes and can be performed on the original blood sample taken for the first line test.
+Results of the homocysteine test are more difficult to interpret in people with folate, B6 or B2 deficiency and in people with renal impairment because these conditions also affect homocysteine levels.
+In addition, the committee considered the additional cost of the homocysteine test (see section below).
+MMA does not require stabilising tubes and can be performed on the original blood sample taken for the first line test, whereas homocysteine requires heparinised EDTA or Citrate tubes and therefore would require a second sample.
 Avoiding the need for a second blood sample would speed up the diagnostic process and would involve less burden on the person being tested.

 Therefore, the committee decided to recommend that MMA is considered as a second line test if first line test results fall within the 'grey zone' for diagnosis (180-350 ng/L for total B12; 25-70 pmol/L for active B12; 35-70 pmol/L for active B12 during pregnancy and breastfeeding) for people who have signs or symptoms that suggest they have deficiency.
+The committee agreed that MMA results should be interpreted using the laboratory's reference ranges to decide if vitamin B12 deficiency is likely.
+Like homocysteine, the committee also agreed that it was important to point out that higher MMA levels are indicative of vitamin B12 deficiency.

 The committee considered circumstances in which treatment should be considered with or without a further test with MMA, and that if the decision is to do the test, then starting treatment without waiting for the test results should be considered.
-These included people with conditions that may deteriorate rapidly and have a major effect on quality of life, such as neurological or haematological conditions like ataxia or anaemia; older adults with cognitive impairment; those likely to have irreversible vitamin B12 deficiency, such as autoimmune gastritis or those with positive anti-intrinsic factor antibodies; those likely to develop irreversible deficiency due to an operation such as gastrectomy, ileal terminal resection or bariatric surgery; and those who are pregnant or breastfeeding.
+These included people with conditions that may deteriorate rapidly and have a major effect on quality of life, such as neurological or haematological conditions like ataxia or anaemia; older adults with cognitive impairment; those likely to have irreversible vitamin B12 deficiency, such as autoimmune gastritis or those with positive anti-intrinsic factor antibodies; those likely to develop irreversible deficiency due to an operation such as gastrectomy, terminal ileal resection or some forms of bariatric surgery; and those who are pregnant or breastfeeding.
 This is because a delay in treatment could adversely affect quality of life or in the case of pregnancy and breastfeeding, the baby's quality of life.

 The committee also discussed the common scenario of 'incidental findings', when a person who has no signs or symptoms of vitamin B12 deficiency and is not suspected of having a deficiency but has their B12 levels measured as part of a routine blood investigation, such as a preoperative assessment or general health check.
-The committee agreed that for those with indeterminate test results without signs or symptoms, the initial test should be repeated in 6 months or sooner if signs or symptoms of vitamin B12 deficiency develop.
-The committee stressed the importance of people returning to their healthcare professionals if they develop symptoms of deficiency before the repeat test at 6 months.
+The committee agreed that for those with indeterminate test results without signs or symptoms, the initial test should be repeated in six months or sooner if signs or symptoms of vitamin B12 deficiency develop.
+The committee stressed the importance of people returning to their healthcare professionals if they develop symptoms of deficiency before the repeat test at six months.

-The committee considered that, other than for diagnosing nitrous oxide-induced vitamin B12 deficiency, homocysteine may be useful in difficult to diagnose cases and in specialist centres, later on in the diagnostic pathway, but did not recommend its use within the context of the testing process for this guideline.
+The committee considered that, other than for diagnosing nitrous oxide-induced vitamin B12 deficiency, homocysteine may be useful in difficult to diagnose cases and in specialist centres later on in the diagnostic pathway, but did not recommend its use within the context of the testing process for this guideline.